-If you have an older dog who has started to slow down on walks and has difficulty getting up and down the stairs, arthritis may be the culprit.
-According to the Arthritis Foundation, one in five dogs suffers from canine arthritis.
+One in five dogs suffers from canine arthritis according to the Arthritis Foundation.
+If you have an older dog who has started to slow down on walks and has difficulty getting up and down the stairs, your dog may be suffering from arthritis.
 This disease, most commonly seen in older dogs, can affect the legs, hips, back, and more—making everyday movements painful.
 However, as a dog owner, you can look out for symptoms of arthritis in dogs, and if your dog is diagnosed, you can work with your veterinarian on the various treatment options available.
 In doing so, you’ll make sure your senior dog is living the best, most pain-free life possible.

 Arthritis in Dogs

 If you think your senior dog is in pain and suspect he might have arthritis, the first step to treatment is confirming that he does have this disease.
 Dr. Jerry Klein, AKC’s Chief Veterinary Officer, reminds us that signs of arthritis in dogs can include:

 - Difficulty or reluctance to stand from a lying position

 - Difficulty going up stairs or jumping onto a bed or couch

 - Taking a narrow stance in the rear limbs